 Adjacent to the option, you’ll find ‘Printer Properties’ link.
 Click the link to open the Printer Settings page.

-The first method lets you set the the default printer and allows defining printer settings for all print jobs, while accessing Printer Settings via an app for single print jobs.
-We have listed both methods since when you print a document, it’s paper size, page orientation, or page margins differ from what you specified in the printer driver properties.
+The first method lets you set the default printer and allows defining printer settings for all print jobs while accessing Printer Settings via an app for single print jobs.
+We have listed both methods since when you print a document, its paper size, page orientation, or page margins differ from what you specified in the printer driver properties.

 Read next: How to turn off Let Windows manage my default printer setting.